python-cas/python-cas/README.rst

     :target: https://travis-ci.org/python-cas/python-cas

-``Python CAS`` Python utilities to implement CAS protocol (Central Authentication Service) client.
+``Python CAS`` implements CAS protocol (Central Authentication Service) client.

-This project was started by factoring out **CASClient** classes from the `django-cas-ng`_ project.
+This project was started by refactoring out **CASClient** classes from the `django-cas-ng`_ project.

 Now **CASClient** can be used by any python project, e.g. Django, Pyramid, Flask, Sanic, FastAPI, Tornado, web2py etc.

 Features
 --------

-- Support Client part of CAS_ version 1.0, 2.0 and 3.0.
+- Support Client part of **CAS** version 1.0, 2.0 and 3.0.
 - Support Python 2.7, 3.5, 3.6, 3.7, 3.8